Axway/amplify-team-mapping/README.md

 Then you will be asked to enter the API Manager configuration (host / port) and the user name and password to connect to API Manager.

 The program will list all organizations the user is able to see and for each of them will create a corresponding Amplify team.
-The name of the team is the organization name and the description of the team is the organization description
+The name of the team is the organization name and the description of the team is the organization description.

+Then each team will be tagged either with `API development` or `Consumer` based on the corresponding organization attribute: development (true|false).

 ## Let's try